codeigniter4/shield/docs/customization/validation_rules.md

 ## Registration

-Shield has the following rules for registration:
+Shield has the following rules for registration by default:

 ```php
 [